*As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 I started this project last December but, with the kitchen remodel in full swing, I never got past cutting the slices of birch and adding the eye hooks.

 When I found them in the bottom of one of my Christmas boxes a few weeks ago, I decided to finish what I started.

-If you follow me then you know that I won’t do a craft unless it’s quick and easy (and inexpensive) and this one checks every one of those boxes.
+If you follow me for a while then you know that I won’t do a craft unless it’s quick and easy (and inexpensive) and this one checks every one of those boxes.
 I know that, technically it took me a year to do, but I swear it was a quick craft.